Getting the most out of mentoring

 • UpRising - offer mentoring for young people in 5 areas of England

-• City Disabilities - offer support to students and professionals with a disability, working or aiming to work in London
+• City Disabilities - offer support to students and disabled professionals, working or aiming to work in London

-Some mentor schemes are to encourage people from under-represented groups to enter a particular career or sector.
+Some mentor schemes encourage people from under-represented groups to enter a particular career or sector.
 For example:

 You can search online or ask a careers adviser for information on other schemes available in your area of work or to meet your particular circumstances.